ankuPRK/Face-Detection-Tracking-and-Clustering/codes/1. Shot Detection/readme.txt

 Application used is ShotDetect by John Mathe: https://github.com/johmathe/Shotdetect ReadMe on this GitHub page describes how to use the app via command line.

-This app is available for Ubuntu: sudo apt-get install ShotDetect
+This app is available for Ubuntu: sudo apt-get install shotdetect

 After running app on your video, a folder will be generated.
 Paste the "xml_parser.py" file (available here) in that folder and run it.